gazay/talks/README.md

-For example - some really long task and you just get some coffee, read book or surf internet and you want to know when this task will ends, but don't want to check your mac or terminal each minute - you can just add small hook in the end of your code and when it will ends - you will hear it with voice that you choose from MacOS X `say` function collection.
+For example - some really long task and you just get some coffee, read book or surf internet and you want to know when this task will ends, but don't want to check your mac or terminal each minute - you can just add small hook in the end of your code and when it will ends - you will hear it with voice that you choose from MacOS X `say` function collection or from `espeak` collection.

 You can find some examples of `talks` usage in organization [ruby-talks](https://github.com/ruby-talks):